devdcores/BookStoreApp-Distributed-Application/README.md

 Start Docker Engine in your machine.

-Run `mvn clean install` to build all the microservices jars.
+Run `mvn clean install` at root of project to build all the microservices jars.

-Run `sh oneTouchDockerImageBuilder.sh` script to package microservice jars into docker images.

-Run `docker-compose up` to start all the containers.
+Run `docker-compose up --build` to start all the containers.

 Use the `Postman Api collection` in the Postman directory.
 To make request to various services.